vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 (vatsys map)
 ## Sector Responsibilities
 ### Bindook (BIK)
-BIK will provide final sequencing actions in to YSSY.
+BIK will provide final sequencing actions and descent into YSSY.
 For aircraft overflying the SY TMA, place *'O/FLY'* in the LABEL DATA field.

 ### Wollongong (WOL)
-WOL is reponsible for issuing STAR clearances and initial descent for aircraft bound for YSCB.
+WOL is reponsible for issuing STAR clearances and initial descent for aircraft inbound to YSCB.
 WOL is also responsible for sequencing in to YSCB.
 ### Gundagai (GUN)
-GUN assigns and issues arrival clearance for aircraft inbound to Sydney via RIVET and ODALE.
-GUN will assing aircraft an initial descent clearance to FL250.
-GUN will transfer responsibility of control to BIK at the latter of:
+GUN is reponsible for issuing STAR clearances and initial descent for aircraft inbound to YSSY via RIVET and ODALE, as well as initial sequencing actions into YSSY.
+Aircraft cruising above FL250 should be assigned `F250` and handed to BIK for further descent.
+Aircraft cruising below FL250 should be transferred to BIK at their cruise level.

-a) readback of STAR and descent clearance
-b) xxx NM from BIK/GUN border //do we need this info? will standard handoff procedures be adequate?
+!!! note
+    Non-jet aircraft from the west/south are processed via the ODALE STAR into YSSY.
+If a subsector of BIK is operated by another controller, this subsector should issue STAR clearance **without a runway assignment** either on first contact or with airways clearance if departing from a CTAF.
+The BIK controller will issue runway assignment on first contact with the aircraft, allowing them to refine the sequence into YSSY more effectively.
+    E.g. *"QLK52, cleared to Sydney via AKMIR, flight planned route, ODALE7 arrival, climb to FL190"*

 ## Coordination
 ### BIK/WOL / SY TCU